piotr-wiszowaty/yasio/README.md

   e.g.: `AP:My_ssid my_password 192.168.8.1/24`
 * `ST` - WiFi station parameters: SSID, password; e.g.: `Some_ssid
   password123`; may occur multiple times

+### WiFi

+In access point mode the device advertises itself using the configured SSID and password.
+The device address assigned is also taken from the configuration.

+In station mode the configured access points are tried in the given order until a connection to one succeeds.
+The assigned address may be retrieved by running the setup program (pressing spacebar may be necessary to refresh the address shown).

 ### LED indicator colors